Simon Whitfield: Biography

-Whitfield was born in Kingston, Ontario, Canada.
-As a young boy, Whitfield played soccer, until he began with triathlon at age 11, honing his early competitive skills in the Canadian Kids of Steel program.
+Born in Kingston, Ontario, Whitfield played soccer as a boy before taking up triathlon at age 11and developing his skills in the Canadian Kids of Steel program.
 By age 15, he was pursuing triathlon on a serious competitive basis.

 Whitfield won a gold medal in the triathlon at the 2000 Summer Olympics in Sydney, Australia.
 He got up off the ground after he and 14 other riders crashed in the bike race portion of the event and worked his way back near the leaders.
 In the foot race, he cut down the field one at a time then put on a finishing kick to take the victory.
 His final time was 1:48:24.02, which until 2012 stood as the fastest Olympic triathlon.

 In the 2002 Commonwealth Games in Manchester, England he claimed gold again.
 He ended up in 11th place at the 2004 Summer Olympics with a time of 1:53:15.81.

 Whitfield was named to the 2008 Summer Olympics team and won a silver medal while competing at his third consecutive games.
 With a time of 1:48:58, he finished 5 seconds behind the German gold medalist.
 Whitfield's accomplishment was made even more impressive considering he was a distant fourth behind the lead three runners heading into the final kilometre of the run before he burst forth into the lead with 200 metres remaining.
 Whitfield, exhausted by his effort to get back into the lead, was then passed by the eventual winner Jan Frodeno of Germany at the end of the race.